 Where can you find other digital nomad communities?

-There are several places around the world that are considered digital nomad hubs.
-While they generally do not have a coordinated network of services, these locations have plenty of amenities for digital nomads:
+There are a number of cities around the world that are considered digital nomad hubs.
+While they generally do not have a coordinated network of services, these locations have plenty of amenities marketed toward digital nomads:

 - Split and Dubrovnik, Croatia